skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 grateful, although Skeeve's begrudging manner does little to improve elven / dwarven relations.

 Thordek picks up his new banded mail and sells off the old.
-Eomer gets himself some various useful tools.
+Eomier gets himself some various useful tools.

 Skeeve find a place with various maps for sale, and buys a map of the